M-Chimiste/TheseusInsight/README.md

 ## Features

-- **FastAPI** server with endpoints to handle:
-  - Uploading PDFs
-  - Generating scripts & podcasts
-  - Managing TTS visualizer generation
-  - Checking generation status, downloading results
-  - Handling a "Theseus Insight run" that orchestrates the entire pipeline
-- **In-memory or SQLite** database for:
-  - Storing references to papers
-  - Saving newsletters
-  - Tracking podcasts & logs
+- **FastAPI** server for model management, paper retrieval, settings, and launching newsletter or podcast tasks.
+- **WebSocket** updates for long-running tasks so you can monitor progress in real time.
+- **SQLite** database storing papers, newsletters, podcasts and settings.
-- **Flexible LLM usage**: can switch among Anthropic, OpenAI, Ollama, or Gemini for inference tasks.
+- **Flexible LLM usage**: switch among Anthropic, OpenAI, Ollama or Gemini for inference tasks.
-- **TTS**: Choose KokoroTTS, Amazon Polly, or OpenAI TTS.
-Generate final MP3 or WAV files.
+- **TTS**: Choose KokoroTTS, Amazon Polly or OpenAI TTS to produce final MP3 or WAV files.
-- **Podcast**: Compose multi-speaker dialogues automatically, then convert them to TTS, merge segments into a final audio file, and optionally create a matrix-based visualizer.
+- **Podcast**: Compose multi-speaker dialogues automatically, convert them to TTS and optionally generate a matrix-style visualizer.
-- **Newsletter**: Summarizes new relevant papers, providing references and sending them via email.
+- **Newsletter**: Summarize new relevant papers and email them to configured recipients.
-- **Configurable orchestration**: All model and pipeline orchestration is handled via `config/orchestration.json`.
+- **Configurable orchestration** via `config/orchestration.json`.

 ---